PostHog/posthog.com/contents/blog/feature-flags-as-a-service.md

 Beyond these are features like targeting logic, caching for speed, or resiliency for parts of the service going down.
 Each adds to the likelihood of introducing bugs and creating tech debt.

 Feature flag services become a classic build vs. buy decision.
 Building a feature flag service works well if you have a clear, simple use case.
-As you scale, the benefits of "outsourcing" the work to a provider of feature flags as a service become clearer.
+As you scale, "outsourcing" the work to a feature flags as a service provider becomes more attractive.

 ## How do feature flags _as a service_ work?